mdolab/pyoptsparse/paper/paper.md

 which we construct as `jac` and pass to pyOptSparse.
 For large optimization problems, the Jacobian can be constructed using sparse matrices.

-Finally, we set up the optimizer and solve the optimization problem.
+Finally, we set up SLSQP [@Kraft1988a] as the optimizer and solve the optimization problem.
 ```python
 # Optimizer
 optOptions = {}